-When you replace fan belts, we recommend you to renew pulley and tensioner as well.
-In many top-notch garage it is considered to be natural to replace these three parts as a set.
+When you replace fan belts, we recommend you to also replace the pulley and tensioner as well.
+In many top-notch garages it is considered to be natural to replace these three parts as a set.

 Keep Up With Your Vehicle’s Engine Belts

 Despite how vital they are to the function of your engine, engine belts are often overlooked.
 Neglecting them can easily leave you sitting on the side of the road.
 It’s in your best interest to check it at least once a month to prevent it from breaking at an inconvenient time, especially if you live in a hot and arid climate such as Africa.